 Did you know?

-Fresh expressions account for 15% of our congregations
+Fresh expressions account for 15% of Church of England congregations

 That’s more than 50,000 people!